jimporter/mettle/doc/running-tests.md

 #### --show-terminal

 Show the terminal output (stdout and stderr) of each test after it finishes.
-To enable this, `--no-fork` can't be specified (if `--no-fork` *is* specified, the terminal output will just appear in-line with the tests).
+To enable this, `--no-subproc` can't be specified (if `--no-subproc` *is* specified, the terminal output will just appear in-line with the tests).

 #### --show-time